Top Navajo leaders quarantine as tribe prepares for curfew - KVIA

 Two leaders of the largest Native American reservation in the U.S. are in self-quarantine as the Navajo Nation prepares for a weekend-long curfew aimed at curbing the coronavirus outbreak.

 The virus has swept with ferocity through the Navajo Nation, which spans parts of Arizona, New Mexico and Utah.
-The tribe has recorded more than 550 cases and 22 deaths among Navajos who live on the 27,000-square-mile (70,000-square-kilometer) reservation.
+The tribe has recorded nearly 600 cases and 22 deaths among Navajos who live on the 27,000-square-mile (70,000-square-kilometer) reservation.

 The virus can infect anyone and should not be taken lightly, Nez said.